RIP Melvin Van Peebles…

-At a time when America is again having to address the racism that persists in our country, it’s important to remember “The Godfather of Blaxploitation”, the brilliant Melvin Van Peebles – and his epic battle with Hollywood racism!
+At a time when America is again having to address the racism that persists in our country, it’s important to remember his story – as “The Godfather of Blaxploitation”, the brilliant Melvin Van Peebles took on the entertainment industry with an epic battle against Hollywood racism!

 “YOU BLED MY MAMA, YOU BLED MY PAPA, BUT YOU WON’T BLEED ME!”